Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 Your beautiful walk will start there.

-It’s about 2 hours to 2 and 2 to come back however it depends on your pace.
-It took me 2 hrs and 30 minutes to go and 1 hour 30 min to come back because on the way there I kept stopping to take pictures while on the way back it was pouring with rain and I was hungry so I wanted to get back as soon as possible.
+It’s about 2 hours to 2 and 2 to come back; however, it depends on your pace.
+It took me 2 hrs and 30 minutes to go and 1 hour and 30 minutes to come back because on the way there, I kept stopping to take pictures, while on the way back, it was pouring rain, and I was hungry, so I wanted to get back as soon as possible.

-With this tour, you get to the bottom of the fall and once you get there you won’t see the first fall that you were seeing on the way there.
+With this tour, you get to the bottom of the fall, and once you get there, you won’t see the first fall that you saw on the way there.

 To visit the Gocta Waterfalls, is it better to join a private tour from Chachapoyas or do it on my own?

-1. First, because you don’t actually need a guide, the trail is very well marked, and even if you are traveling on your own, you will always find somebody on the trail, either tourists or locals who live there.
+- First, because the trail is very well-marked, you don’t actually need a guide.
+Even if you are traveling on your own, you will always find someone on the trail, whether it’s tourists or locals who live there.

-2. Secondly, if you join a tour from Chachapoyas, you will be with huge groups that are getting there all simultaneously, and I believe when you are in nature, big noisy crowds take away the magic of it.
-If you go on your own, I would suggest you either sleep there and leave early morning or get a 7 am-bus from Chachapoyas (7.30 am to the latest) so that you can get there before the crowds.
+- Secondly, if you join a tour from Chachapoyas, you will be with huge groups that arrive simultaneously, and I believe that big, noisy crowds detract from the magic of being in nature.
+If you go on your own, I would suggest you either sleep there and leave early morning or get a 7 am bus from Chachapoyas (7.30 am to the latest) so that you can get there before the crowds.
 You won’t be alone anyway, but it will be enough to enjoy the spectacular views in the silence of nature.
 I assure you it’s going to be magic.

 I went with a girl that I met in the hostel, and we both wanted to go early and have lunch at the Gocta Lodge on the way back.
 It was a spectacular day.